Zed-z/c2-mod-loader/README.md

 ### B) From a template

-1. Pull the repository and duplicate the `HelloWorld` project folder
+1. Pull the repository and run `python create_mod.py <ModNamePascalCase>`
-1. Load the project into Visual Studio
+1. Load the newly created project into the Visual Studio solution
 1. Adjust the project's Resource File
     - Adjust the `Name`, `Author`, `Description`, `Version` fields
 1. Modify the code to your hearts content